krishna13052001/OnlineVotingPHP/README.md

 # OnlineVotingPHP
-We are developing a online Voting system for IIIT Kottayam collage
+We are developing an online Voting system for IIIT Kottayam college